Latest Articles

 When we’ve been binge eating for a very long time and we lead high stress lifestyles, our blood sugar can become irregular.
 What I mean by that is that it becomes more sensitive and more prone to fluctuate.
 In other words you’re more likely to get sweet and carb cravings and struggle to lose weight, especially around your midsection.
 Knowing how to balance your plate can make a tremendous difference in regulating your blood sugar, which will in turn help you to manage your weight more easily.
 You see, the reason you gain weight isn’t simply because you eat too many calories, you can only gain weight when your blood sugar exceeds a certain threshold and the excess sugar is converted to fat.
 If your blood sugar remains within the threshold, it not only helps to manage sweet & carb cravings, it also helps you to stop gaining weight.

-A few easy ways of doing this is to replace refined carbs with wholegrain options.
+A few easy ways of doing this is to replace refined carbs (i.e. white bread, noodles, white rice) with wholegrain options (i.e. wholegrain bread, wholewheat noodles, brown rice).
 Ensure you include protein in your meals because protein acts as a buffer and avoids the blood sugar rising too quickly, helping to avoid extreme fluctuations.
-We’re not talking about perfect meals here, just aiming for a mix of proteins, healthy fats, and complex carbs.
-Maybe add some nuts to your morning oats, choose a savoury breakfast, put an egg on it.
-Small changes can make a big difference.
+As a protein source you could add some nuts to your morning oats, put an egg on it, choose a savoury breakfast.
+Including fibre rich foods also has a similar effect to protein.

 3. Nourish Your Body